huoshengyu/Morpheus/morpheus_hera/README.md

 ## 3. Identify the correct launch filename:

 Inside the Docker container:
-1. Check the morpheus_hera/launch folder for a list of valid launch files.
+1. Select the "Explorer" sidebar tab and check the src/morpheus_hera/launch folder for a list of valid launch files.
 2. Combine the following to find the corresponding `<filename>`:
     |   |   |
     |---|---|